 Pre-med major Mike Tisza '12 was captain of track and cross country and conference champ in the 5,000-meter run.
-He is research assistant at the University of Texas Health Science Center, Houston.
+He is pursuing a PhD in molecular biology from Johns Hopkins University, earning a fellowship to conduct virology research at the National Institutes of Health.

 - About the program